 Tom Steed focuses his practice primarily in the business and finance, investment management, and securities area.
-He has extensive experience in public and private investment fund transactions, including assisting clients with the formation of all types of funds, fund management and governance matters, and evaluating and negotiating investments in investment funds.
+Tom has extensive experience in public and private investment fund transactions, including assisting clients with the formation of all types of funds, fund management and governance matters, and evaluating and negotiating investments in investment funds.
 In addition, he has experience in investment advisory matters, including assisting clients with the formation and registration of investment advisory firms and management and governance related matters.

-Mr. Steed was recommended in 2019 and the three years immediately preceding by Legal 500 US for Mergers & Acquisitions.
+Tom was recommended in 2019 and the three years immediately preceding by Legal 500 US for Mergers & Acquisitions.

 Assisted in several reorganizations and mergers of mutual funds from one mutual fund family into another mutual fund family.